 Each year the CCEP sponsors three postdoctoral fellows.
 Applications are solicited and accepted depending upon availability of fellowships.
 The program is currently accepting applications.
-Contact Michael O'Malley (firstname.lastname@example.org) for more information.
+Contact Sara Vandegrift (email@example.com) for more information.
 Details of the fellowship and the application process are outlined below.

 The CCEP trains, mentors, and develops fellows through two major activities: a specialized core curriculum and hands-on mentored research experience.
 Throughout, the CCEP emphasizes training that is flexible and tailored to meet each fellow's needs, as well as a multidisciplinary and collaborative approach to cancer prevention and control research. .

 Salaries.
-Postdoctoral fellows receive annual salary appropriate to their training and experience, depending upon availability.
-Starting salaries range between $50,000 (for a new Ph.D.-level fellow) to $65,000 (for an experienced, trained physician).
+Postdoctoral fellows receive annual salaries appropriate to their training and experience, depending upon availability.
 With special consideration and permission, fellows may also work (and may receive compensation for) up to 10 hours per week to maintain clinical skills.

 Allowances.
-Each postdoctoral fellow receives up to $22,000 per year in allowances, including $12,000 for tuition, $4,000 for travel, and $10,000 for research and other expenses.
+Each postdoctoral fellow receives allowances for tuition, travel, research and other expenses.
 The allowance level will not change during the fellowship.
 Each year, fellows submit a budget plan for their allowances.
 Some re-budgeting within categories is permitted.

 Due to recent increases in tuition costs, the CCEP tuition allowance may not be sufficient to pay all student tuition and fees at the UNC Chapel Hill Gillings School of Global Public Health.
 Other CCEP allowance dollars, however, may be used to pay tuition and fees, and the CCEP works with students to see that tuition is covered to the extent possible.